 Looking for a high-level overview of SMART SCALE or have general questions about the process?
-Check out the Policy Guide.
+Check out the About page.

 Gov. Terry McAuliffe signed House Bill 2 into law in 2014, which directs the Commonwealth Transportation Board (CTB) to develop and use a prioritization process to select transportation projects to be funded.

 The legislation is intended to improve the transparency and accountability of project selection, as well as provide improved stability in the Six-Year Improvement Program.
 The legislation can be reviewed here.

 The process will score projects based on an objective and fair analysis applied statewide.
 This process will help the CTB select projects that provide the maximum benefits for tax dollars spent.

 Prioritization requires the CTB to develop and implement a prioritization process for projects funded in the Six-Year Improvement Program (SYIP) that is objective and quantifiable.
 While the Code of Virginia does not require the CTB to allocate funds to the highest-scoring project(s), this process will increase transparency and accountability in the selection of projects for funding in the SYIP.

 More information can be found at the website listed at //smartscale.org/resources/default.asp